Lovely-dev687/lovely-demo/README.md

 # lovely-demo
-This is my first Git  Repository
+This is my first Git  Repository.
+Author - Lovely Garg